weprovide/criticalcss/README.md

-# iodigital-criticalcss
+# IODigital_CriticalCss
 This node module makes it possible to generate critical css bundles from different pages in different viewports.
 It is based on [GitHub - addyosmani/critical: Extract & Inline Critical-path CSS in HTML pages](https://github.com/addyosmani/critical)

 ## Install
 `npm install iodigital-criticalcss`